BGope025/Amazon-clone/README.md

+# CLONE WEBSITE
+---
-# This is my first project and also my first work in frontend
+This is my first project and also my first work in frontend.